DaveLiddament/sarb/docs/ResultsWithRelativePaths.md

 SARB needs to match up the results from the static analyser and the SCM (e.g. git).

-If the static analyser give the full paths of the files containing issues then everything is fine.
+If the static analyser give the absolute paths of the files containing issues then everything is fine.
-However some static analysers, e.g. Phan, only provide relative paths to the files with issues.
+However, some static analysers, e.g. Phan, only provide relative paths to the files with issues.
 Depending on the directory layout you might need to supply `--relative-path-to-code` option when running SARB.

 The _project root_ is the root directory for project.
 E.g. if using git then this is the directory that contains the `.git` folder.